sammyj-me/sammyj-me.github.io/_posts/2021-12-18-Continue_On_PC_YouTube.md

 This worked!
 But as of December 2021, YouTube disabled the autoplay feature AND the ability to easily share timestamps on mobile.
 I wanted the "continue on PC" process to be as seamless as possible.

-3. The bot would open some kind of media player to play the video.
+##3.
+The bot would open some kind of media player to play the video.##

 I first tried using VLC media player to open the YouTube video.
 This sort of worked but because VLC opened the video as a "stream", there was no way to pause, play, or scrub through the video.